-Reaching to the best of the abilities of an AdWords campaign involves keeping with the AdWords updates and constant optimization.
+Reaching to the best of the abilities of an Google Ads campaign involves keeping with the Google Ads updates and constant optimization.
 However, adapting to new updates, which Google throws now and then, takes the time to get along, and significant time to align the advantages of updates with the over the goal of the campaign.
 For instance, services update like expanded text ads acted as a disrupting force when it was launched, and campaign managers took the time to tweak accounts to accommodate and leverage expanded text ads.
-Moreover, the work of AdWords campaign managers is compounded by constant optimization, which includes making changes in a campaign with the conclusions drawn from data.
+Moreover, the work of Google Ads campaign managers is compounded by constant optimization, which includes making changes in a campaign with the conclusions drawn from data.

 Evidently, Pay-Per-Click (PPC) professionals remain distracted by an array of processes, and at times, even the well-managed campaign may end up with conflicting settings, which often lead to a loophole leaking money.
 Such scenarios are hard to recognize until the Ad spend piles up.
 A paid search audit can help you plug such loopholes before it chips away your returns on investment.

 In paid search audit, a number of metrics are accounted to find detrimental campaign elements identify improvement areas.
 A standard audit includes checking the quality score, click through rate, targeting, demographics, account activity, landing page, text and image ads, optimization efforts, keywords, and many more metrics and account settings.